Ramesh86-TurBo/Number-Of-People-In-A-Room/README.md

     - "/count" to retrieve the current count of people.
 12. The script runs the Flask application on port 8000 in debug mode.
     - This ensures the application is accessible and facilitates debugging if needed.

+3) Where can this be used?
+1. Crowd management: Monitor crowd density in shopping malls, stadiums, etc., to ensure safety and manage flow.
+2. Occupancy monitoring: Track room occupancy in buildings for resource optimization and scheduling.
+3. Social distancing: Enforce distancing measures by alerting when the number of people exceeds limits.
+4. Retail analytics: Analyze customer traffic, queue lengths, and behavior to optimize store layouts and operations.
+5. Security and surveillance: Detect unauthorized individuals, count people in restricted areas, and enhance security measures.

+4)future improvements: